hpcleuven/VscDocumentation/source/access/data_transfer_with_filezilla.rst

 #.
 In the tab marked General, enter the following values (all other
    fields remain blank):

-   -  Host: *vsc.login.node*, the name of the login node of your home institute VSC cluster
+   -  Host: fill in the hostname of the VSC login node of your home institution.
+You can find this information in the :ref:`overview of available hardware on this site <hardware>`.
    -  Servertype: SFTP - SSH File Transfer Protocol
    -  Logontype: Normal
    -  User: *your own* VSC user ID, e.g., vsc98765;